 Information for teachers

 Visiting a working farm can be hugely beneficial for children of all ages.
 From providing a stimulating, hands-on experience for Early Years right through to a practical demonstration of some career options for post 16s, there is something for everyone.
-Farms can be a great place for children to learn about the provenance of their food and to be a theme for studying core curriculum subjects such as maths, English, art and much more.
+Farms can be a great place for children to learn about the provenance of their food and used to study core curriculum subjects such as maths, English, science, art and much more.

 Getting children out into the countryside also has wider community benefits.
 A farm visit can: